Skip to content

 • Toast the pecans in an air fryer on 300° F for 4-5 minutes, or in a dry skillet on medium-high heat until they just start to brown.
 Immediately transfer to a plate to cool.
 After they are cooled, grind half the nuts to a powder, but not so long that they become nut butter.
 Place the ground nuts in a medium sized bowl.
 Roughly chop the other half, leaving some whole to place on top of the cookies.

-• Toast the oatmeal in a dry skillet on medium-high heat until it just starts to brown.
+• Toast the oats in a dry skillet on medium-high heat until it just starts to brown.
 Immediately transfer to a plate to cool.
-After the oatmeal cools, finely grind 50 grams to a fine powder.
-Add the ground oatmeal to the ground nuts in the medium sized bowl.
+After the oats cool, finely grind 50 grams to a fine powder.
+Add the ground oats to the ground nuts in the medium sized bowl.

 • Put the medium sized bowl with the ground nuts and oatmeal on the scale, zero it and measure in the flour, salt, and baking soda.
 Stir together and set aside.